repne/resume/index.md

 #### 1E ####

 Currently working on a cloud based virtual machine delivery solution for implementing "Bring Your Own Device" policies.
-I've been developing on the **Azure** backend using **C#** and the client in **C++** for low level or high performance functionalities (encription, drivers, compression, etc...).
+I've been developing on the **Azure** backend using **C#** and the virtualization engine in **C++** for low level or high performance functionalities (encryption, drivers, compression, etc...).

 #### JustGiving ####